 Cheesecake Factory: Spinach, Mushroom, Cheese and Bacon Omelette

-When cooked in your own kitchen, an omelet made with spinach, mushroom, cheese and bacon would make for a decent morning meal.
-But once transformed at the Factory, this once-sensible dish becomes something you'd be better off without.
+When cooked in your own kitchen, an omelet made with spinach, mushroom, cheese, and bacon would make for a decent morning meal.
+But once transformed at the Factory (who is less than candid about their nutrition information for a reason), this once-sensible dish becomes something you'd be better off without.

 Carl's Jr.: The Breakfast Burger